 We offer a friendly welcome and the chance to chat with people with Parkinson's and their family carers in a relaxed and informal atmosphere.

-We have quite a spread of group knowledge with varying levels of experience of the disease and the local support available.
+We have quite a spread of group knowledge with varying levels of experience of the disease and the local support available from the NHS and Parkinson's UK.

 Meeting at The Chantry, Castle Street, Thornbury BS35 1HB